Wednesday, 14:15, Ziskind 155. Lecturer: Ronen Eldan. TA: Hester Pieters.

 Lecture 3: Compressed sensing, continued.
 We finished the proof of the exact recovery theorem, discussed the improvement by Candes and Tao (found in this paper) and proved that a matrix of independent Gaussians satisfied the restricted isometry property.

-Lectures 4+5: Spiked covariance model and the Marcenko-Pastur theorem (The background and application are in Section 1.2, 1.3 in Ref B, the proof of the theorem is here).
+Lectures 4+5: Spiked covariance model and the Marcenko-Pastur theorem (The background and application are in Section 1.2, 1.3 in Ref C, the proof of the theorem is here).

-Lecture 8: We'll review some basic concepts in statistical learning theory including Vapnik-Chervonenkis theory, Glivenko-Cantelli complexity classes.
+Lecture 8: We reviewed some basic concepts in statistical learning theory including Vapnik-Chervonenkis theory, Glivenko-Cantelli complexity classes.
 The next 2-3 weeks will be based mainly on these two references: 1 and 2.

-Lecture 9: We'll prove the Sauer-Shelah lemma regarding VC dimension.
+Lecture 9: We proved the Sauer-Shelah lemma regarding VC dimension.
 We'll continue discussing bounds on the estimation risk via complexity of the function class.
 In particular, we'll talk about Rademacher complexity and discuss an application to Reproducing Kernel Hilbert Spaces, based on sections 2.3 and 2.4 here.

-Lecture 10: We'll discuss mean-width complexity of sets and its relation to estimation based on random linear samples, (Sections 5 and 6 here).
+Lecture 10: We'll discuss Gaussian-width complexity of sets and its relation to estimation based on random linear samples, (Sections 5 and 6 here).